Nursery Rhymes

 What is Romanesque Architecture?
 Definition

 What is Romanesque Architecture?
 Definition: Romanesque architecture is a style of architecture developed between the Roman and the Gothic styles after 1000 AD.
 Romanesque architecture is characterized by round arches and vaults and by the substitution of piers for columns.
 Romanesque architects and builders generally used round arches and only very occasionally employed slightly pointed ones.
-Romanesque Architecture is the term used to describe the building styles which were used between 800 AD to 1100 AD.

 Why is it called Romanesque Architecture?